painterspirit/pagarme-js/README.md

   .then(transactions => console.log(transactions))
 ```

-> :warning: Never use API keys in the browser, you should use encryption keys instead.
+> :warning: Never use API keys in the browser-- use encryption keys instead.

 #### Using encryption key: